dsa-ou/algoesup/src/docs/getting-started-google-colab.md

 !!! important
     To use Colab, you need a Google account.
-    You can create one by visiting the [Google Account sign in page](https://accounts.google.com/signin) and following the
+    To create one, visit the [Google Account sign in page](https://accounts.google.com/signin) and follow the instructions.
-    instructions.

 1. Log in to your Google account
 2. Click one of these links to open a template in Colab: